imtiazsec/imtiazsec/README.md

 </br>

-## :book:Talking about Personal Stuffs :
+## :book: Talking about Personal Stuffs :

 - I am a nerd with **poor programming skills.** :disappointed:
 - I like to use a variety of useful **computer software** & making **scripts in bash to automate processes.**